balfieri/vpy/README.md

 S.py is a Python module that has a few system helper functions unrelated to Verilog.

 There are also some higher-level generators and that sit above V.py.
 They generate designs as well as corresponding testbenches.
-Specific functions are described down below.
+Specific functions and params are described down below.

+* fifo.py - fifo generator
-* cache.py - generates various types of caches and cache components
+* cache.py - cache generator

 # Examples